retrievium/docs/docs/running-locally/without-virtual-machine/getting-started.md

 # Getting started

-> **WARNING:** a lot of work has been put into making ['Using a Virtual Machine'](../using-virtual-machine.md) the best way get the app running on any machine as fast as possible.
+> **WARNING:** a lot of work has been put into making ['Using a Virtual Machine'](../using-virtual-machine.md) the best way get the entire app running on any machine as fast as possible.
 >
 > while you are welcome to follow the bellow instructions, you should probably at least try the other method first!